BjornHola/rsschool-cv/index.md

 ## Work experience

 1. **2013** - probation period in banking sector: BelRosBank (today's Alfa-Bank) as legal counsel;
-2. **2013-2019** - investigator and senior investigator in Investigative State Committee of Belarus, Minsk Bureau;
+2. **2013-2019** - investigator and senior investigator in the Investigative State Committee of Belarus, Minsk Bureau;
 3. **2019-2025** - working currently as a legal counsel.

 ## Computing skills